How to Revive a Dying Potted Christmas Tree | 6 Easy Steps

 Use sharp, clean secateurs to trim off any damaged stems or those growing out in the wrong direction.

-The next step to revive your potted Christmas tree is to soak it in some dilute, liquid seaweed.
 Add water into a bucket so that it is just under the top of the pot.
-Add a dash of liquid seaweed and let the pot soak in the water for 5-10 minutes.
+Add a dash of liquid seaweed and let the pot soak.

 Small pots will only need to soak for 5 minutes while larger pots will need longer for the water to soak through.